Grooming an Anxious Dog

 I don’t know if grooming an anxious dog is harder on you or the dog.

-There’s no reason that either of you have to suffer though.
+But there’s no reason that either of you have to suffer.

 It’s much easier when your dog is just a puppy and you can gradually